-This week’s Millennial Master is Josh Payne, founder and CEO of Coframe.
+Josh Payne is the founder and CEO of Coframe.

-Josh didn’t follow the safe path.
-He never even took a full-time job.
-He went straight from Stanford into building things, and somehow turned a pandemic project into a telemedicine company that Tata Group later acquired.
+He never took a traditional route.
+Straight out of Stanford, he went into building, turning a pandemic project into a telemedicine company that Tata Group later acquired.

-Then he co-founded Autograph and helped turn the NFT craze it into a unicorn with some of the biggest investors in the world behind it.
+He then co-founded Autograph and helped scale it during the NFT wave, taking it to unicorn level with major investors behind it.

 🔗 Find Josh on LinkedIn, Instagram, and X